 It’s been over 5 years since I graduated college and in that time, I’ve achieved the professional and financial success I hoped for at graduation.

-I’ve seen many acquaintances from undergrad pursuing their MBAs and going on expensive networking trips but I was able to achieve a post-MBA salary without the cost of tuition, expenses or the opportunity cost of pausing my employment.
+I’ve seen many acquaintances from undergrad pursuing their MBAs and going on jealousy-inducing but crazy expensive networking trips.
+I was able to achieve a post-MBA salary without the cost of tuition, expenses or the opportunity cost of pausing my employment.

 I don’t doubt that MBAs help people get ahead, it just wasn’t necessary for me to get an MBA to get ahead.